 Inclusion without belonging is only half the story.
-When employees feel a sense of belonging, it's because they feel included, involved and accepted.
-Belonging is a feeling, and employees want to feel not just know that they belong in the workplace.
+When employees feel a sense of belonging, they feel included, involved, and accepted.
+Belonging is a feeling, and employees want to really feel--not just know--that they belong in the workplace.

-To achieve a true sense of belonging, organizations must start at the top of the house.
+To achieve a true culture of belonging, organizations must start at the top of the house.
 If your senior leadership lacks diversity, it won’t portray an overarching image of inclusivity and belonging.
-If an employee doesn’t see themselves represented at the top, this can have a rippling effect throughout all levels in the organization.
+If an employee doesn’t see themselves represented at the top, this can have a ripple effect throughout all levels in the organization.

-If your employees feel underrepresented within the organization, they might also feel less valued, disengaged and inclined to pursue other opportunities.
-Ask yourself if your executive team depicts a clear image of DI&B, or is it only giving lip service to what’s stated within your policies and practices.
-It’s also important to take DI&B assessments and distribute surveys to your employees, both of which can provide a better understanding of the current inclusivity climate within your organization.
+If your employees feel underrepresented within the organization, they might also feel less valued, disengaged, and inclined to pursue other opportunities.
+Ask yourself: does your executive team depict a clear image of DI&B, or is it only giving lip service to what’s stated within your policies and practices?
+It’s also important to take DI&B assessments and survey your employees, both of which can provide a clearer picture of the current inclusivity climate within your organization.

-DI&B should not be solely HR led.
-You will need engagement and advocacy in the surround.
-It takes the work of the entire organization, entailing commitment and passion from top to bottom and bottom to top.
+DI&B should not be solely HR-driven--you'll also need engagement and advocacy in the entire organization, entailing commitment and passion from top to bottom and bottom to top.

-At every level, each employee regardless of age, gender, race, religion or sexual orientation offers a unique perspective and background and has the potential to make an impact within your organization.
-It’s important to celebrate and appreciate every employee for their individual strengths to foster a culture of belonging with respect, trust, embracement and empowerment at its core.
+At every level, each employee--regardless of age, gender, race, religion or sexual orientation--offers a unique perspective and background, and has the potential to make an impact within your organization.
+It’s important to celebrate and appreciate every employee for their individual strengths to foster a culture of belonging with respect, trust, and empowerment.
 Most importantly, you must also make sure that all employees’ perspectives are encouraged and valued.

-Whether it’s through offering one-on-one conversations, providing extensive feedback or encouraging everyone to participate in group meetings, every employee’s voice should be heard and appreciated.
-By establishing “the power of all employees” as a common belief system within your culture, you’ll nourish a shared sense of belonging, helping to inspire innovative ideas and new ways of thinking that are critical for your organization's growth and success.
+Whether it’s through one-on-one conversations, providing extensive feedback, or encouraging everyone to participate in group meetings, every employee’s voice should be heard and appreciated.
+By establishing “the power of all employees” as a common belief system within your culture, you’ll nourish a shared sense of belonging, and help to inspire innovative ideas and new ways of thinking that are critical to your organization's growth and success.

-DI&B is not an initiative.
-An initiative implies there is an end to the work.
-DI&B should be a way of being in the organization, threaded as a part of your organizational culture.
-It shows up in performance management, hiring, promotions, benefits, values etc.
+DI&B is not an initiative--which implies there is an end to the work.
+Rather, DI&B should be an inherent tenet of the organization, and a backbone of your workplace culture that manifests in performance management, hiring, promotions, benefits, values, etc.

 Take steps to unleash the real power of belonging in your workplace today.
-Learn more about Enspira’s innovative, fit-for-purpose DI&B solutions at enspirahr.com.
+Learn more about Enspira’s innovative, purpose-driven DI&B solutions at enspirahr.com.